Hepatitis, types of hepatitis virus, infection and transmission. Hepatitis prevention and hepatitis vaccine (Medical Microbiology)

 d) Low-grade fever

-10) Which of the following common hepatitis virus can be transmitted through blood from the infected mothers to the newborns?
+10) Which of the following hepatitis virus is commonly transmitted through blood from the infected mothers to the newborns?

 Select the correct answers